-Since its founding four decades ago, Head Start has served as the nation’s premier federally funded early childhood intervention.
+Since its founding five decades ago, Head Start has served as the nation’s premier federally funded early childhood intervention.
 Focusing on children in the years before formal schooling, often from families with multiple risks, it has served as a natural and national laboratory for a wide range of basic, prevention, early intervention, and program evaluation research.
-The Family and Child Experiences Survey (FACES) was launched in 1997 as a periodic, longitudinal study of Head Start’s performance.
-The study is designed to be a reliable source of data for describing the skills of Head Start children; the experiences of the children and families served by Head Start; the quality of Head Start classrooms; and the qualifications, credentials, and opinions of Head Start staff.
+The Head Start Family and Child Experiences Survey (FACES) was launched in 1997 as a periodic, longitudinal study of Head Start’s performance.
+There are 12 regions for federal management of Head Start.
+FACES gathers data on Head Start programs, staff, children, and families from Regions 1 through 10, which are the 10 geographically based Head Start regions nationwide.
+As of 2014, a study of Region XI (American Indian and Alaska Native; AI/AN) was added (see below).
+The FACES study is designed to be a reliable source of data for describing the skills of Head Start children; the experiences of the children and families served by Head Start; the quality of Head Start classrooms; and the qualifications, credentials, and opinions of Head Start staff.
 The U.S. Department of Health and Human Services, Administration for Children and Families, funds the study.

-Educational Testing Service and Juárez and Associates are again serving as subcontractors for Mathematica.
+Educational Testing Service and Juárez and Associates served as subcontractors for Mathematica.

 Technological innovations in data collection increase the accuracy and timeliness of data management and analysis.
-These include computer-assisted direct assessments of the study children, as well as web instruments for teachers to use when reporting on children’s social and academic skills and accomplishments.
-In fall 2014 we introduced a dual-screen administration for child assessments, a web option for parent surveys, and computer-assisted telephone surveys.
+These include web-based computer-assisted direct assessments of the study children, as well as web instruments for teachers to use when reporting on children’s social-emotional, cognitive, and physical outcomes.
+We also use a dual-screen administration for child assessments, a web option for parent surveys in addition to the computer-assisted telephone survey, and web options for Head Start staff surveys.